Kunull/Blog/blog/2024-04-10-ejpt-review.md

 ## Second attempt
-Keeping the above statement in mind, I refined my notes into more of a cheatsheet and attempted the exam a second time on 10th April.
+Keeping the above statement in mind, I refined my notes into more of a cheatsheet and attempted the exam a second time on 09th April.

 This attempt I passed with 88% (31 questions out of 35).

 I went through all the steps required on all the target machines.
 (I still missed a few things, hence only 88%).
+I finished the attempt on about 16 hours, even going over most of our steps once.

 Overall I would say that the exam was a very fun experience, being my first practical certification exam.